In this post, I will show you various types of skin and how to figure out your skin type on your own. Good luck!

 If your skin feels smooth, with few to no imperfections, and no greasy or dry patches – congratulations, you have normal skin!

 Some other indicators of normal skin:

-small, barely visible pores breakouts are rare, if ever little to no sensitivity
+small, barely visible pore breakouts are rare if ever little to no sensitivity

 If your skin feels rough, flaky, or tight, you have dry skin.